 - Employees,

-- Temporary workers,

-- Individuals performing work under civil law contracts,

-- Entrepreneurs,

-- Proxy holders,

-- Shareholders,

-- Members of statutory bodies,

-- Individuals working under the supervision of a contractor, subcontractor, or supplier,
+- Temporary workers, Individuals performing work under civil law contracts, Entrepreneurs, Proxy holders, Shareholders, Members of statutory bodies, Individuals working under the supervision of a contractor, subcontractor, or supplier, Interns, Volunteers,

-- Interns,

-- Volunteers,

 - Trainees,

-- Any other individual performing tasks for the Bank,

-- Individuals who became aware of violations before starting their employment or contract with the Bank, or after their contract ended,
+Any other individual performing tasks for the Bank, Individuals who became aware of violations before starting their employment or contract with the Bank, or after their contract ended,

-- Trade union board members operating within the Bank.
+Trade union board members operating within the Bank.

-Whistleblowing reports can be submitted anonymously or with full disclosure of identity via the following channels:
+Whistleblowing reports can be submitted anonymously or with full disclosure of identity via following channels:

-- By email to a dedicated mailbox: ZglosNaruszenie@pekao.com.pl - By post to the Bank's headquarters at ul. Żubra 1, 01-066 Warsaw, addressed to the "Management Board Member designated to receive whistleblowing reports", with the notation "Whistleblowing Report - Bank Pekao S.A. -Confidential". - By post (for reports concerning Management) Board Members) to the Chairman of the Supervisory Board, at ul. Żubra 1, 01-066 Warsaw, with the notation "Whistleblowing Report - Bank Pekao S.A. - Confidential", - By telephone via a recorded line: (22) 524 52 98, - In person, through a direct meeting with a designated Compliance Department employee.
+By email to a dedicated mailbox: ZglosNaruszenie@pekao.com.pl By post to the Bank's headquarters at ul. Żubra 1, 01-066 Warsaw, addressed to the "Management Board Member designated to receive whistleblowing reports", with the notati "Whistleblowing Report - Bank Pekao S.A. - Confidential",

+By post (for reports concerning Management Board Members) to the Chairman of the Supervisory Board, at ul. Żubra 1, 01-066 Warsd with the notation "Whistleblowing Report - Bar Pekao S.A. - Confidential",

+By telephone via a recorded line: (22) 524 52 98 In person, through a direct meeting with a designated Compliance Department employee

 A face-to-face meeting with a Compliance Department representative is scheduled within 14 days of the request, using one of the channels mentioned above.
-Meetings take place at the Bank's headquarters, except in exceptional cases where an alternative location is agreed upon with the whistleblower.
+Meetings take place at the Bar headquarters, except in exceptional cases where an alternative location is agreed upon with the whistleblower.
 With the whistleblower's consent, a written protocol of the meeting is prepared.
-The whistleblower has the right to review, amend, and sign the protocol, with any written submission attached as an annex.
+The whistleblower has the right to review, amend and sign the protocol, with any written submission attached as an annex.

-For telephone reports, the whistleblower is informed that continuing the call constitutes consent to recording.
-The Compliance Department then prepares a full transcript of the conversation.
+For telephone reports, the whistleblower is inform that continuing the call constitutes consent to recording.
+The Compliance Department then pres a full transcript of the conversation.

-The verification process concludes with a final report, which is approved by the designated Management Board Member responsible for the whistleblowing procedure.
-This report includes recommendations for corrective or disciplinary actions against the individual involved, as well as preventive measures to mitigate future violations.
-The investigator collaborates with relevant departments to implement and oversee the corrective action plan.
+The verification process concludes with a final rep which is approved by the designated Manageme Board Member responsible for the whistleblowing procedure.
+This report includes recommendations corrective or disciplinary actions against the indiv involved, as well as preventive measures to mitige future violations.
+The investigator collaborates wit relevant departments to implement and oversee to corrective action plan.